meffie/git-gerrit/README.rst

-    git gerrit-query -- search for gerrit numbers git gerrit-fetch -- fetch gerrits by number git gerrit-log   -- log oneline with gerrit numbers
+    git gerrit-query -- search for gerrit numbers git gerrit-fetch -- fetch gerrits by number git gerrit-log   -- log oneline with gerrit numbers git gerrit-unpicked -- list gerrit numbers which have not been cherry-picked

 Installation
 ============